BodhiHu/SeaGull/README.md

 SeaGull
 =======
-Framework in progress.

-Including a twitter client for Android, this is an app developed as developing Seagull, which aims to be a fully powerful Android app development framework.
+A twitter client for Android.

 You can try the apk under app/, targetted ICE_CREAM_SANWIDCH or above.